Process Automation Specialists

 Where process automation creates value

-Manual workflows often hide in approvals, reconciliations, and document handling.
-These are ideal candidates for automation when success criteria are explicit.
+Manual workflows often hide in approvals, reconciliations, intake queues, reporting, and document handling.
+They become good automation candidates when the process is repeated often and the success criteria are clear.

 The work starts by separating what should be automated, what should be reviewed, and what should remain human-owned.
 That keeps the implementation practical and prevents fragile automations from being pushed into workflows with too many unresolved exceptions.